 We’ve seen them before – weird, wacky and sometimes dangerous procedures purported to treat cancer and other diseases – miracle mineral solution , coffee enemas, positive thinking, laetrile to name but a few.
-Over at Respectful Insolence, Orac reveals a new one – Bicarbonate Maple Syrup.

 The Bicarbonate Maple Syrup treatment merges two ideas: